First Hand, Fun and Learning Experiences for Your Child Call us now!

 Twos

-The program introduces children to circle time activities including calendar, weather, counting, story time, and songs.
-The age appropriate activities in this classroom promote taking turns, cooperating, sharing, and expressing feelings in appropriate manner.
+The program introduces children to circle time activities, including calendar, weather, counting, story time, and songs.
+The age-appropriate activities in this classroom promote taking turns, cooperating, sharing, and expressing feelings in an appropriate manner.

 Two year old’s are a busy group – physically and verbally!
 Our program fosters the critical relationship building that occurs at this age, supporting intellectual and social development.